The Invisible Basement: How to Spot "Fraternity Hazing" Before It's Too Late

 The most terrifying aspect of fraternity hazing is the Silence.
 As seen in the Iowa bodycam footage, the victims—even when confronted by police—remained silent or followed the orders of their "masters."

-This silence isn't just a choice; it's a psychological outcome.
-Experts like Dr. Susan Lipkins argue that hazing is a form of brainwashing where the victim's need for belonging is weaponized against them.
+Dr. Susan Lipkins, a psychologist specializing in campus violence, explains that this silence isn't just a choice—it's a psychological outcome of brainwashing where the victim's need for belonging is weaponized against them.

 Cognitive Dissonance: Dr. Lipkins explains that when students suffer to join a group, their brains justify the pain by overvaluing the group's worth.
 They tell themselves, "If it was this hard to get in, it must be an elite organization."